I-am-abdulazeez/stunk-examples/README.md

 ## Introduction

 [Stunk](https://github.com/I-am-abdulazeez/stunk) is a lightweight, framework-agnostic state management library.
 This repository showcases 10 different use cases for integrating Stunk with React.
-You can also switch to other branches to see how Stunk is use in vanilla-js, vanilla-ts.

 ## Installation